coke5151/python-project-template/README.md

 - `pdm remove -d <package>`: Remove package (and unused dependencies) in dev dependency group.
 - `pdm run <script>`: Run a command.
 For example, `pdm run src/main.py` to run the specified script with the virtual environment.
 - `pdm run <command>`: Run a command.
 For example, `pdm run ruff check` to run ruff check with the virtual environment.
 It's the same as `ruff check` in terminal with activated virtual environment.

+## PDM Scripts
+You can also add/edit custom scripts in `pyproject.toml` file.

 - `pdm run main`: Run the main script in `src/main.py`
+- `pdm run jupyter`: Run jupyter lab.

 # Recommanded VSCode/Cursor Extension